Each year we must check we have the correct information on the electoral register. This process is known as the annual canvass.

 When you receive your form, you need to check the details that are printed on the inside are correct.
 Any adult in the household can respond to the form.

-If someone is listed on the form and you have told us they have moved out, please let us know they are no longer at the property.
+If someone is listed on the form and you have told us they have moved out, please cross out their name on the form and return it in the envelope provided.
 We must have two separate sources of information about somebody moving out before we can delete them.

 If somebody isn’t listed on your form and they are eligible to be registered to vote, you will need to let us know their name.
 Please note that this does not register them to vote.
 They will separately need to complete an application to register to vote, which they can do online at www.gov.uk/registertovote.